 For more information or to get on our mailing list for monthly updates, please email Katy Hill, Early Learning Programs Manager.

 Therapeutic Play Program

-The preschool Primary Intervention Program (PIP) is our school-based therapeutic play program.
+“A Playroom for Me!” is our Preschool-based therapeutic play program.
 Students, referred to the program by teachers, staff or parents, spend 30 minutes in the playroom once a week.
 In this one-to-one, child-centered setting, children play through situations related to social and emotional skills.
-Research shows that children who receive this type of support in school may experience increased self-esteem, improved focus and ability to learning, and more positive social interactions.
+Research shows that children who receive this type of support in school may experience increased self-esteem, improved focus and ability to learn, and more positive social interactions.